Understanding the Hallucinogenic Effects of Flower Seeds

 - Type of Seed: Not all Hallucinogenic seeds are created equally.
 Some types of seeds, such as Heavenly Blue, provide more of a high than some other classifications.

 - Amount of Seed: Since each seed only contains a tiny bit of LSA, the people who abuse them will buy lots and lots of seeds.
 Between 300 and 400 seeds usually generates the desired effect for teens.

 - Nausea: Our stomachs are not used to unrefined food, so people who eat raw seeds will be very nauseated for at least an hour.
 The effects will be even worse if the person has eaten anything in the last six hours and so the stomach is not completely empty.

-- Mellowness: As the nausea begins wearing off, the psychedelic effects begin.
+- Mellowness: As nausea begins wearing off, the psychedelic effects begin.
 The first stage is usually a near-catatonic state in which the person is almost totally unresponsive to most stimuli.

-It’s important not to rush to judgement, because sometimes a stomach ache is just a stomach ache.
+It’s important not to rush to judgment, because sometimes a stomach ache is just a stomach ache.
 However, if there is more than one sign or if the signs persist, it’s important not to turn a blind eye, or the problem will get worse.
 Instead, reach out to us for a free confidential addiction assessment.
 If there is an issue, we offer a wide variety of non-threatening procedures that get results.

 Why Do Children Use Hallucinogenic Flower Seeds?

 Morning Glory flower seeds and other similar sources are very attractive starting places for teens who are curious about drugs yet wary of “street drugs.”
 However, as mentioned earlier, many children do not appreciate the dangers of such substances, so first-times are probably more likely to experiment with actual LSD instead of something they consider to be a cheap copy.